What is ACT?

 In the summer of 2008, OMHSAS contracted with Mercer Government Human Services Consulting (Mercer) to do the fidelity, cost, and outcome analyses of the ACT and Community Treatment Teams (CTT) teams in the state.
 CTT is a service model similar to ACT, though its implementation approaches vary.
 The findings from the fidelity, cost, and outcomes analyses were compelling, though not entirely unexpected.
 The findings were consistent with the research literature findings that those programs with lower fidelity cost much more when compared to those programs that were rated high on the fidelity study.
 Furthermore, teams that rated low on fidelity relied more heavily on additional services resulting in substantial increases in costs, which contravenes the basic principle of ACT as an all-inclusive team approach to service provision.
 The results of the outcome analysis, which focused on the areas of housing and employment, also showed a relationship between adherence to fidelity and positive outcomes.

 In July 2009, OMHSAS convened a stakeholder meeting to discuss the findings from the Mercer study and to formulate plans to move towards full ACT fidelity for the existing ACT/CTT programs.
 One of the key recommendations that emerged from this meeting was to select some of the existing ACT or CTT teams as pilot programs to receive intensive technical assistance and training to transition to full ACT fidelity.
-OMHSAS may also provide one-time funding to the selected programs for start-up/organizational enhancement.
-The pilot teams to receive the TA have been identified and the consultants have already started working with some of the pilot teams.
-Additionally, training will also be available for other teams on areas like basic organizational structure and program operation as well as training in areas identified by outcome data and TMACT/DACTS (Tool for Measurement of ACT/Dartmouth Assertive Community Treatment Scale) scores.
+OMHSAS also provided one-time funding to the selected programs for start-up/organizational enhancement.
+The pilot teams that received the TA were identified and the consultants have already started working with some of the pilot teams.
+Additionally, training was available for other teams on areas like basic organizational structure and program operation as well as training in areas identified by outcome data and TMACT/DACTS (Tool for Measurement of ACT/Dartmouth Assertive Community Treatment Scale) scores.

 In November 2009, as requested by OMHSAS, all counties that have ACT/CTT programs submitted Fidelity Action Plans outlining their strategy to transition to fidelity-based ACT teams.
-The plans have been reviewed by a workgroup, and OMHSAS is in the process of planning follow-up meetings to discuss specific details with each county.
+The plans have been reviewed by a workgroup, and OMHSAS held follow-up meetings to discuss specific details with each county.

 Return to Top